Altran-PT-GDC/Robot-Framework-Test-FX-Library/testfxlibrary/README.md

 * **Diogo Ribeiro** - *Initial work* - [LinkedIn Profile](https://www.linkedin.com/in/diogo-ribeiro-530863a8/)

 See also the list of [contributors](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/contributors) who participated in this project.

+This project was developed with the support of [Sophia Genetics](http://www.sophiagenetics.com/)

 ## License